StevenThuriot/TableStorage/README.md

 Properties can also be defined using the `[TableSetProperty]` attribute.
 This is particularly useful if you are planning on using dotnet 8+'s Native AOT, as the source generation will make sure any breaking reflection calls are avoided by the Azure.Core libraries.
+Starting C# 13, you can also mark them as partial.

 ```csharp
 [TableSet]